AMD sells stake in GlobalFoundries; restructures supply deal

-(Reuters) - Advanced Micro Devices AMD.N said it was selling its equity stake in foundry partner GlobalFoundries Inc, in a deal that will no longer require the company to make its chips exclusively at Global Foundries.
+March 5 (Reuters) - Advanced Micro Devices said it was selling its equity stake in foundry partner GlobalFoundries Inc, in a deal that will no longer require the company to make its chips exclusively at Global Foundries.

 The chipmaker will make a payment of $425 million to GlobalFoundries to waive off the exclusivity deal, incurring a related charge of $703 million in the first-quarter.